Hide Shortcut in Excel

 To Hide Excel Row: “Ctrl + 9”

 One thing we need to keep in mind here is 0 & 9 should be pressed from keyboard numbers, not from the number pad of the keyboard.

 Ok, now we know about excel shortcut keys.

-I have selected the cell D3, now hold Ctrl key and press 0.
-As soon as you press the shortcut key column “D” is hidden.
+I have selected the cell D3, now hold the Ctrl key, and press 0.
+As soon as you press the shortcut key, column “D” is hidden.

 Now assume we need to hide row number 5, so select any of the cells in this row.

 I have selected a C5 cell, so row number 5 is active now by holding the Ctrl key press number 9 from keyboard numbers.

 Here you can see the overview of rows and columns.

 Ok, we have seen how to use shortcut keys effectively now assume we need to hide multiple rows and column which are not in continuous rows or columns.